 The Female Tubular Genital Tract

 Except for the vestibule, which develops from the urogenital sinus, the female genital tract is derived from the embryonic paramesonephric ducts.
 Each of the segments is adapted to fulfill its function.
-The oviduct acquires the egg(s) and moves the zygote(s) into the uterus, while its secretion provides a proper environment for survival of gametes, fertilization, and the first few critical days of embryonic life.
+The oviduct acquires the egg(s) and moves the resulting zygote(s) into the uterus, while its secretion provides a proper environment for survival of gametes, fertilization, and the first few critical days of embryonic life.
 Interference with motility or secretion leads to infertility.
 Species variation of the bicornual, Y-shaped uterus involves the size of the body and length of horns, which are adapted to accommodate species-specific number and form of fetuses and placentas.
 The cervix provides a protective barrier that is relatively effective against ascending infections.
-Morphologic and functional integrity of the uterus and cervix are required for establishing and maintaining pregnancy and for parturition.
+Morphologic and functional integrity of the uterus and cervix are required to establish and maintain pregnancy and for parturition.
 Infections contracted at mating or during parturition and the puerperium are common causes of female infertility.
 Applicability of diagnostic methods for detection of uterine and cervical abnormalities depends on species, size of the animal, and anatomy of the cervix.
 Clinical diagnosis is by transrectal and abdominal palpation, vaginoscopy, hysteroscopy, radiography, and ultrasonography.
 In small animals, laparotomy or laparoscopy may be necessary to assist with diagnosis.
 Laboratory diagnostic aids include microbiologic and cytologic examination of exudate or secretion, histologic examination of biopsies, endometrial cytology, and hormone assays.

 The Male Tubular Genital Tract